zoli-LND/Heckaton_May16/README.md

 3. Single people are more loyal than any other group.
 4. Customers with higher transaction numbers tend to be more loyal, regardless of their age.

+## Credit

+* Code Institute SLM, Visualisation chapter, where I checked the options.
+* John Rearden from Code Institute, who helped me solve technical issues, such as establishing a connection between VS and GitHub.
+* ChatGPT, where I got corrections and ideas for coding.